-A couple of months ago, a piece was written then published on Deadspin entitled “Can American Ninja Warrior Save Men’s Gymnastics?”
+A couple of months ago, a piece was written and then published on Deadspin entitled “Can American Ninja Warrior Save Men’s Gymnastics?”
 This is, NinjaZone CEO and Founder, Casey Wright’s response.

 I’m Casey Wright, founder of the NinjaZone.
 I’m super sorry we were out of fidget spinners.

 Those fidget spinners were fun, but actually, represent a big reason why NinjaZone has had such an impact on the amount of new little boys entering our country’s gymnastics gyms – and it has nothing to do with traditional boys gymnastics programs.
-Here at NinjaZone, we have over 250 gymnastics, cheer, and dance clubs who have adopted our program, each with an average of 250 Ninjas per club per year.
+Here at NinjaZone, we have over 250 gymnastics, cheer, and dance clubs that have adopted our program, each with an average of 250 Ninjas per club per year.
 That’s LOTS of little boys.
 It’s lots of little Ninjas.

-The problem with boys
+The problem with building up boys

 At large, the needs of little boys are not being met.
 They’re not being met at school, at home, and now not even in sports.
 Parents and coaches alike have become so regimented in competition, training, scores, and keeping up with their neighbors’ kids, that they’ve forgotten to take a good look at what a little guy needs.